pojj/portfolio/README.md

 # Portfolio — William Song

-A personal portfolio that ships as **twenty completely different designs**.
-On every page load one is chosen at random; the top-right button reloads the site into a different one.
+A personal portfolio that ships as **thirty completely different designs**.
+On every page load one is chosen at random; the Remix button reloads the site into a different one.

-## The twenty designs
+## The thirty designs

 | # | Name | Vibe |
 |---|------|------|